 - A Yelp rating increase of one star produces a company revenue growth of 5…9%.

 - 73% of consumers trust a business more after reading positive reviews, 77% make a decision after reading five reviews or less, and 85% research a product or business online before deciding on a purchase.

 - More than 50% of people surveyed in a recent study said that the online reputation of a doctor or dentist matters most in their decision-making process.

 Maintaining a clean online reputation is critical in today’s environment.

 Online Reputation Management Techniques and Tips

-Internet reputation management can be quite complicated and time-consuming, but here are three things all business owners or managers can do to get started on their own.
+Internet reputation management is complicated and time-consuming, but here are three things all business owners or managers can do to get started on their own.

 - Monitor Your Brand.
-By using Google alerts and social media monitoring tools like Hootsuite, TweetDeck, Social Mention and Icerocket, you can watch for mentions of your company and products on a daily basis and respond accordingly and promptly.
+By using Google Alerts and social media monitoring tools like Hootsuite, Mention, and TweetDeck, you can watch for mentions of your company and products on a daily basis and respond accordingly and promptly.

 - Claim Your Profiles.
 Do a search to find the major websites where consumers can rate your business; you will discover that your business probably has a “placeholder” page or profile on most of those sites.
 Claim these profiles and populate them with positive content about your company, and then monitor them for reviews which might require responses.
-One of the most important profiles is the one on Google+, because a well-engineered Google+ page can rank highly in Google’s local search results as well.
+One of the most important is the one you can get on Google My Business; a properly-optimized page will rank high in Google’s local search results.

 - Establish And Enforce Effective Customer Experience Management.
 It isn’t a secret that treating customers well is good for business.
 It’s crucial that all employees act appropriately and responsively when dealing with a customer issue or complaint online, because a momentary lapse in judgment can go viral in a heartbeat, doing a long-lasting damage to your brand.